WeatherXM/weather-bets/london-bet/resolver/README.md

 Here’s how the process works:

 #### Packet Signing:
 Weather stations generate data packets on a daily basis.
 To conserve resources, certain models are configured to send signed packets periodically, for example, every X packets.
-The secure element hashes the raw data of these packets and then creates a digital signature using its private key.
-This private key is securely stored within the secure element, making it inaccessible to unauthorized entities.
+The secure element creates a digital signature using its private key.
+This private key is securely stored within the secure element, making it inaccessible to anyone including WeatherXM's team.

 #### Verification Process:
 On the receiving side, the authenticity of a packet is verified using the raw data, the corresponding public key of the device, and the generated signature.
 The public key is associated with the specific device and is used to confirm that the packet was genuinely signed by the station’s private key.